BridgesLab/PredictorsDietInducedObesity/data/RNAseq/Juvenile-HFD/scripts/barplots.md

 # Barplot Analysis of Juvenile HFD Study
-Dave Bridges
+Dave Bridges, Quynh Tran
 August 13, 2015

 Used analysed DESeq results.
-This script was most recently run on Wed Mar 30 15:51:08 2016.
+This script was most recently run on Wed Mar 30 16:59:22 2016.